Prajit Kumar Das

 About Me

-I am an Software Engineering Leader at Cisco's Security Business Group (SBG), where I lead a talented team focused on the Secure Firewall Management Center.
+I am a Security Researcher & Software Engineering Leader at Cisco's Security Business Group (SBG), where I lead a talented team focused on the Secure Firewall Management Center.
 Our work centers on building core platform components like Authentication, Authorization, and Auditing (AAA), REST API frameworks, and cloud service integrations.
 I am deeply committed to driving security-focused development and have led several key initiatives around SAML SSO, external authentication, and software compliance standardization.

 A core part of my role is leading the engineering response to complex, critical vulnerabilities.
 For example, for the Blast-RADIUS (CVE-2024-3596) CVE, my team was instrumental in the triage and effective remediation efforts across Cisco.
 This experience demonstrates my proficiency in managing high-stakes situations, combining deep technical knowledge with a strategic, collaborative approach to crisis management.